 Beginning in the 1850s Seattleites had seen that it would be possible to cut a canal and that is how Lake Union got its name: the thought was to go through and unite an east-west waterway from Puget Sound to Lake Washington.
 But Seattle’s pioneer canal-planners were ahead of their time; the Ship Canal would not be completed until 1916.

 The sawmill which the land developers established in Fremont in 1888 was only the first of many activities which made Fremont a hub of business and transportation radiating out to other neighborhoods.
-Since E.C.
-Kilbourne was a co-owner of land in Fremont as well as electric streetcar lines, he directed the routes towards Fremont and advertised it as a convenient place to live, so that he could sell house lots.
+E.C.
+Kilbourne was a co-owner of land in Fremont as well as electric streetcar lines, so he directed the routes towards Fremont.
+The streetcar line established Fremont as a convenient place to live, so that Kilbourne and the other investors could sell house lots.
 Kilbourne was also an investor in boat service over to Fremont from what is now the park, maritime and museum site at South Lake Union.

 Because of its convenience, good connections and development of industry, Fremont grew with housing for mill workers and all the amenities of a neighborhood such as grocery stores, schools and churches.
 Fremont’s long line of historical heritage is still evident in present times, such as in B.F.
 Day Elementary, the oldest continuously operating school in the Seattle system.

 Another early resident of the Fremont area was John Ross, who filed a homestead claim in 1853.
 The Ross claim was to the west, contiguous with William Strickler’s Fremont claim.
 The John Ross claim included land on both sides of what is now the Ship Canal and the present site of Seattle Pacific University.